 This screen contains one checkbox per error situation (including "Wrong Load Type Selection", in case of parameterising either a specific conventional load or a nonconventional load type).
-Marking any of them will add a specific one-bit communication object to the project topology.
+Marking any of them will add a specific one-bit communication object to the project topology (or two, if the error is channel-dependent but a two-channel control has been configured).